Weight class (boxing): Professional boxing

-This table gives names and limits recognised by the four widely regarded sanctioning bodies (WBA, WBC, IBF, WBO), the label used in Boxrec.com's data, and by the magazines The Ring and Boxing News.
+This table gives names and limits recognised by the four widely regarded sanctioning bodies (World Boxing Association (WBA), World Boxing Council (WBC), International Boxing Federation (IBF), and World Boxing Organization (WBO)); the label used in data of both BoxRec and Transnational Boxing Rankings Board (TBRB); and by the magazines The Ring and Boxing News.

-Bridgerweight has been recognised by the WBC since November 2020, but is not currently recognised by any other bodies.
+Bridgerweight has been recognised by the WBC since November 2020, and WBA since December 2023 under the "super cruiserweight" label, but is not currently recognized by any other bodies.

 The date is that since which a continuous world title has been recognised by a major sanctioning body; some classes had earlier champions recognised intermittently or by minor bodies.
 One current weight class with only minor recognition is "super cruiserweight"; widely used as an informal descriptor, it is a formal weight class of the lightly regarded International Boxing Association at a limit of 210 lb; the IBA's cruiserweight limit is 190 lb.

 Amateur boxing

 When the (amateur) International Boxing Association (AIBA) was founded in 1946 to govern amateur boxing, it metricated the weight class limits by rounding them to the nearest kilogram.
 Subsequent alterations as outlined in the boxing at the Summer Olympics article; these have introduced further discrepancies between amateur and professional class limits and names.
 The lower weight classes are to be adjusted in September 2010, to establish an absolute minimum weight for adult boxers.

 Amateur weight classes also specify the minimum weight (which the same as the maximum weight of the next highest class).
 For safety reasons, fighters cannot fight at a higher weight.
 This also meant that even the heaviest weight class has a limit, albeit a lower bound.
 The lower limit for "heavyweight" was established in 1948 at 81 kg.
 When a new limit of 91+ kg was established in 1984, the name "heavyweight" was kept by the 81+ kg class, and the 91+ kg class was named "super heavyweight", a name not currently used in professional boxing.